 The name comes from Dungeons and Dragons where players each have a character sheet for their role.
 See my article What is Dungeons and Dragons?
 (Quick Intro for Non-Gamers) for more information.

 Board game character sheets sometimes have markers placed on them for a player to keep track of their character’s health, stamina, mana, or other statistics which change during the game.

 Chips are little round cardboard, plastic, or clay pieces.
 The ones in the photo are from Splendor (learn more on Amazon).

 They are most commonly thought of in reference to the chips in poker.
 The poker association lead to them being linked to the phrase, ‘when the chips are down’ for when you have placed a bet on something and you really need it to pay off.

 Chips don’t always contain numbers, but they do usually represent a game currency.
-For example in Splendor, the chips are different colours and have different coloured gems on them.
+For example in Splendor, the chips are different colors and have different colored gems on them.

 Chits are small pieces of cardboard that come in all kinds of shapes.
 They are usually made of cardboard with a lighter density than the main game board.

 When you unbox a new game for the first time, the chits are usually on a printed sheet of cardboard and are partially cut out.
 You need to push the chits out of the cardboard sprue before you can use them.

 People are more likely to use the word ‘chits’ when referring to the chit sheet.
 When the chits have been pushed out they will usually be called tokens, markers, tiles, or whatever their component type is.